Game Boy Color Assembly Guide | Boxy Pixel

 Drop in the Start/Select silicone.
 Drop in the two other silicone pieces over buttons and D-pad.

-Connect LCD to PCB
+Connect the LCD to PCB

-If you have and LCD with a touch sensor, you can attach it to the plastic IR port.
 You may need to devise a way to make the touch sensor work.
-You can try using conductive tape and solder one end of the wire to the conductive tape.
-Then solder the other end of the wire to the proper location of your flex cable.
-You can also try drilling a hole in your IR plastic.
-Using a small pan head fastener, put the fastener through the hole and solder your touch wire to the fastener.
-This is the most reliable method if you use the touch sensor often.
+If you cannot get the conductive touch sensor to work, you can also try drilling a hole in your IR plastic and using a fastener.
+Using a small pan head fastener, put the fastener through the hole and secure with a nut.
+Lastly, solder your touch wire to the fastener on the inside.
+Although it's not fancy, this is the most reliable method I have found.

-LCD Installation
+PCB Installation

 Turn on to test.

 Set the battery in position, ensure that wires are tucked out of the way.
 Cut and place soft foam on the battery or, preferred, inside of the rear housing.
+This will help to prevent the battery from moving.

 custom gameboy color parts